jlgrall/esEngine/doc/gettingstarted.md

 	name: "Move",
 	cDefs: [ "Position", "Speed" ],
 	init: function( entities, reverseSpeed, Position, Speed ) {
-		// A live view of all the entities that have
-		// the 2 componants (orderless):
-		var lv = entities.liveView( Position, Speed );
-		// A query for specific components from the view:
+		// A liveQuery for specific components from the view:
-		// (Note that the components order is important) var q = lv.query( Speed, Position );
+		// (Note that the order of components is important) var lq = entities.liveQuery( Speed, Position );

+		// Automatically dispose lq when this system is disposed: lq.disposeWith( this );

 		// Set a public function on the system: this.setReverseSpeed = function(reverse) {